tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/north-bank.md

 The central part of the walled area, known as the [Bastion Quarter](<bastion-quarter.md>), and centered around the [Merchant's Gate](<trade-gate-chardon.md>), is richer, dotted with inns and taverns catering to the trade that enters the city from [north road](<../north-road.md>).
 Here the land begins to slope upwards along the spur of [Mount Nera](<mount-nera.md>).
 As the land slopes upward, the [Bastion Quarter](<bastion-quarter.md>) transitions to the area known as the [Summit Quarter](<summit-quarter.md>), where respectable houses dot the streets and artisans make a living above the stink of the lowlands along the riverbank.

-East (upriver) of the fortifications along the height of land of the [Mount Nera](<mount-nera.md>) spur, the land is hillier and dryer, and this region, known as the [Nera Domains](<nera-domains.md>), is dotted with elaborate manors of the rich and prosperous.
+East (upriver) of the fortifications along the height of land of the [Mount Nera](<mount-nera.md>) spur, the land is hillier and drier, and this region, known as the [Nera Domains](<nera-domains.md>), is dotted with elaborate manors of the rich and prosperous.

 Two major bridges cross the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>), connecting the North Bank to the bulk of the city to the south.